gatherspiel/.github/profile/README.md

 - [DMVBoardGames](https://github.com/Create-Third-Places/DMVBoardGames): Website for in person board game events in the DC area.
 It will use the backend APIs of this project.
 - [user-management](https://github.com/Create-Third-Places/user-management): Logic related to authentication, authorization, and managing users.
 This includes actions related to creating or deleting data that can only be modified by certain users.

+# Tech notes

-# Tech stack
+## Tech stack
-- Vanilla JavaScript with a long term goal of creating an using a custom framework.
+- Vanilla JavaScript with a custom framework.
 - Vanilla CSS.
 - PostgreSQL
 - Java

+For more details, see the [tech strategy page](https://github.com/Create-Third-Places/.github/blob/main/tech/TechStrategy.md)

 # Development guidelines

-## Development proccess
+## Development process
 - Post a comment on an issue indicating that you want to start working on it.
 - Once the issue is assigned to you, and you are finished with a code change for the issue, create a PR to the main branch.
 If a feature is complex, split up the work into mupltiple smaller PRs if possible.
 - When creating a PR, include a description of the change.